-The following standing committees have been established but are subject to change.
+The following divisions have been established, but are subject to change.

-- Budget and Finance/Fundraising
+- Finance

 - Facilities and Operations

-- Membership Services and Board Development
+- Membership

 - Exhibits

 - Restoration and Equipment

 - Curation and Archives

-- Events and Public Relations
+- Events and Fundraising

 - Model Railroad

-Each committee has a statement of purpose and responsibilities.
-The Board confirms committee membership annually, when committees summarize their progress for the year ending and propose tasks and budgets for the coming year.
-There is overlap of committee membership.
-Volunteer work at the Museum is limited to Museum members, but a member need not be on a particular committee to work in a committee's area of responsibility.
+Each division has a statement of purpose and responsibilities.
+The Board confirms division membership annually, when divisions summarize their progress for the year ending and propose tasks and budgets for the coming year.
+There is overlap of division membership.
+Volunteer work at the Museum is limited to Museum members, but a member need not be in a particular division to work in a division's area of responsibility.

-Bylaws encourage a clear distinction between the Board's policy-setting role and the more detailed, hands-on work of the committees
+Bylaws encourage a clear distinction between the Board's policy-setting role and the more detailed, hands-on work of the divisions.